 5 High Protein Meals & Snacks

-- M&S high protein chicken & bacon sandwich has 29 g protein for around 350 calories.
+- M&S high protein chicken & bacon sandwich (one slice of bread with extra filling) has 29 g protein for around 350 calories.
 Whereas their regular version has only 2g more, for 100 calories more.
 Granted not every shop makes 1 slice sandwiches like this but it’s definitely something you could make at home.

 - Activia strawberry yoghurt has 4g protein and 111 calories for 125g, whereas 170g of Total fat free Greek yoghurt has a whopping 10g per pot, with under 100 calories per pot.